-On July 16, 2018, the Company announced it had signed an agreement to earn a 100% interest in the Tango Property ("Tango") from DG Resource Management Ltd., a private company controlled by a director of ALX.
+On July 16, 2018, the Company announced it had entered into an agreement on June 11, 2018 to acquire a 100% interest in the Tango Property ("Tango") from DG Resource Management Ltd., a private company controlled by a director of ALX.
 Tango consists of eight claims totaling 13,709 hectares (33,876 acres) prospective for nickel, copper and cobalt mineralization and is located approximately 175 kilometres northwest of La Ronge, Saskatchewan.

-DG Resource Management Ltd. agreed to sell and transfer to ALX an undivided 100% interest in the Property for an initial payment of \$20,000 on signing of the purchase agreement (paid), and an additional payment of \$20,000 on closing of the transaction ("Closing"), subject to a 2.0% net smelter returns royalty ("NSR").
+In accordance with the purchase agreement, DG Resource Management Ltd. agreed to sell and transfer to ALX an undivided 100% interest in the Property for an initial payment of \$20,000 on signing of the purchase agreement (paid), and an additional payment of \$20,000 on closing of the transaction ("Closing"), subject to a 2.0% net smelter returns royalty ("NSR").
 One-half of the NSR (i.e., 1.0%) can be purchased by ALX for \$2.0 million at any time within five years from Closing.
+The agreement was approved by the TSX Venture Exchange on August 21, 2018 and closed seven days later.